-There are special regimes for the taxation of certain types of activity or company, such as oil exploration (profits from which are subject to a "supplementary charge", the rate of which is currently 10%) and UK REITs (which are not generally taxed on income or gains from investment property).
+There are special regimes for the taxation of certain types of activity or company, such as oil exploration (profits from which are taxed at 30% and are also subject to a "supplementary charge", the rate of which is currently 10%) and UK REITs (which are not generally taxed on income or gains from investment property).

-5 Capital Gains
+5. Capital Gains